INTRODUCTION

 LUG Collaborative Projects

 LEGO User Groups are where collaborative building reaches its most ambitious scale.
-A convention display might involve twenty or more builders contributing individual modules to a shared layout that spans multiple tables.
-Stud.io has become an essential planning tool for these projects, even when the final builds are physical.
-Digital pre-visualization lets the group see the complete layout before anyone orders a single brick.
+A convention display might involve twenty builders contributing modules to a layout spanning multiple tables.
+Stud.io has become essential for planning these, even when final builds are physical.

-The typical LUG display workflow starts months before the convention.
-A layout coordinator creates a master plan in Stud.io showing the table arrangement, baseplate grid, and module assignments.
-Each builder receives their module dimensions and connection specifications — which edges connect to which neighbors, required road positions, shared elevation levels, and color scheme guidelines.
-Builders then design their individual modules in Stud.io, submit them for review, and iterate based on group feedback.
-The coordinator assembles all modules in a master file to check for continuity issues: roads that do not align, rivers that change width at module boundaries, buildings that tower over their neighbors inappropriately.
+Typical workflow: months before the convention, a layout coordinator creates a master plan showing table arrangement, baseplate grid, and module assignments.
+Each builder receives module dimensions and connection specs - which edges connect to which neighbors, road positions, elevation levels, color guidelines.
+Builders design in Stud.io, submit for review, iterate.
+The coordinator assembles all modules in a master file to check for continuity issues before anyone orders a brick.

-This pre-visualization process catches problems that would otherwise surface at the convention itself, when fixing them means disassembling and rebuilding under time pressure.
-It also enables remote participation — a builder who cannot attend the planning meetings can still design their module digitally and ship it to a local member for physical construction.
-Some LUGs have taken this further, maintaining permanent digital archives of past displays that new members can study to understand the group's building standards and aesthetic preferences.
-If you are new to the AFOL community and considering joining a LUG, the AFOL 101 beginner's guide covers how to find and join local groups.
+This catches problems that would otherwise surface at the convention under time pressure.
+It also enables remote participation - a builder who cannot attend meetings can design digitally and ship their module to a local member.
+The AFOL 101 guide covers finding and joining local groups.

 SECTION 7